mesosphere-backup/dcos-windows/docs/windows.md

 Remember that clusters most look almost the same for package install to work.
 As soon as configuration parameters that the frameworks rely on change, we cannot guarantee that a package can install or run reliably.

 ## Way Forward
+- Enable tox unit tests, less tests which are extremely linux specific (for example have a hard dependency on bash or systemd).
+- Enable pkgpanda build tests, with the same limiations
+- Add windows specific unit tests to fill in gaps in coverage.
+- Build packages as needed for bootstrap, deployed through Azure
+- Deploy packages to azure via dcos-launch
+- Build and debug pkgpanda API using IIS redirection

 ### Specific Modifications Required

 ### Current Status

+#### tox unit tests passing: 59
+#### tox unit tests failing: 18

 [1]: https://github.com/dcos/dcos/blob/master/packages/mesos/build